 HERE YOU CAN FIND NEWS FROM THE MUSEUM, AND ALL THAT MOVES US

-In the new exhibition EARTH + FIRE, curated by Alice Stori Liechtenstein at Schloss Hollenegg for Design in southern Styria, ceramic furnishings as well as porcelain services and decorations from the 17th to the 19th centuries enter into exciting conversations with the ceramic works of 22 contemporary designers.
+In the past exhibition EARTH + FIRE, curated by Alice Stori Liechtenstein at Schloss Hollenegg for Design in southern Styria, ceramic furnishings as well as porcelain services and decorations from the 17th to the 19th centuries enter into exciting conversations with the ceramic works of 22 contemporary designers.
 The dialogues between 21st century ceramic objects and the ambience of the Schloss inspire questions of intentions, techniques, forms of expression and ideas of different eras.

 At the same time, the artist Marie Janssen offers insights into the creation of a ceramic installation in the nearby woods.
 Visitors to the exhibition will be able to witness the making of her fountain in the shape of an (ear) shell, which will finally be given to the community.